joey3001/testGhPages/README.md

 3. VSCode (or another code editor)
     - To view/edit this code, you need a code editor.
 I recommend VSCode.
 4. Node.js
     - Node.js is a javascript runtime environment that you need to use npm, the preferred package manager for this application.
-You can download it for windows OS at [this link](https://nodejs.org/en/download/)
+You can download it at [this link](https://nodejs.org/en/download/)
 5. Detailed instructions to install Git Bash & VSCode can be found in the Setup/Installation Requirements section of the README for [this repo.](https://github.com/joey3001/first-friday-project)

 #### To view this website online please use the following GH-Pages link: